mckayryan/Differential_privacy_MVG_mechanism/README.md

-# Perlin - Differential Privacy Pilot
+# Differential Privacy Pilot
-A Perlin differential privacy pilot using targeted directional noise on real valued data.
+A differential privacy pilot using targeted directional noise on real valued data.